ReneeDeLuca/goal-crushers/README.md

 **MVC Architecture**

-GoalSense follows the MVC architecture to ensure a clear separation of concerns and maintainable code:
+Serial Crusher follows the MVC architecture to ensure a clear separation of concerns and maintainable code:

 - Model: Responsible for managing the data and business logic.
-It interacts with the database to store and retrieve goal and habit information.
+It interacts with the database to store and retrieve goal, user, comment, and status information.
 - View: Handles the presentation and user interface.
 The views are designed with low perceptual load to support users in the neurodivergent community.
 - Controller: Acts as the intermediary between the model and the view.
 It processes user input, triggers appropriate actions, and updates the view based on the model's data.